The Mantis Network I: A standard grid of templates and masks for cross-correlation analyses of ultra-hot Jupiter transmission spectra: Introduction

 \section{Introduction}

 High-resolution ground-based spectroscopy of exoplanet atmospheres has rapidly developed since the inception of cross-correlation-based analysis methods \citep{Brown2001,Snellen2010}.
 These methods rely on averaging the absorbed or emitted flux of a known ensemble of spectral lines to measure their collective presence and strength, even though individual lines may be significantly weaker than the uncertainty (signal-to-noise ratio) at any particular wavelength.

-This method has initially been applied at infrared wavelengths, where absorption bands of particularly H$_2$O and CO provide large numbers of absorption lines that can be combined via cross-correlation.
+This method was initially applied at infrared wavelengths, where absorption bands of H$_2$O and CO in particular provide large numbers of absorption lines that can be combined via cross-correlation.